Computer: Stored programs

 Early computing machines had fixed programs.
-Changing its function required the re-wiring and re-structuring of the machine.
+Changing their function required the re-wiring and re-structuring of the machine.
 With the proposal of the stored-program computer this changed.
 A stored-program computer includes by design an instruction set and can store in memory a set of instructions (a program) that details the computation.
-The theoretical basis for the stored-program computer was laid out by Alan Turing in his 1936 paper.
+The theoretical basis for the stored-program computer was laid out by Turing in his 1936 paper.
 In 1945, Turing joined the National Physical Laboratory and began work on developing an electronic stored-program digital computer.
 His 1945 report "Proposed Electronic Calculator" was the first specification for such a device.
 John von Neumann at the University of Pennsylvania also circulated his First Draft of a Report on the EDVAC in 1945.

 The Manchester Baby was the world's first stored-program computer.
 It was built at the University of Manchester in England by Frederic C. Williams, Tom Kilburn and Geoff Tootill, and ran its first program on 21 June 1948.
 It was designed as a testbed for the Williams tube, the first random-access digital storage device.
 Although the computer was described as "small and primitive" by a 1998 retrospective, it was the first working machine to contain all of the elements essential to a modern electronic computer.
 As soon as the Baby had demonstrated the feasibility of its design, a project began at the university to develop it into a practically useful computer, the Manchester Mark 1.

 The Mark 1 in turn quickly became the prototype for the Ferranti Mark 1, the world's first commercially available general-purpose computer.
 Built by Ferranti, it was delivered to the University of Manchester in February 1951.
 At least seven of these later machines were delivered between 1953 and 1957, one of them to Shell labs in Amsterdam.
 In October 1947 the directors of British catering company J. Lyons & Company decided to take an active role in promoting the commercial development of computers.
 Lyons's LEO I computer, modelled closely on the Cambridge EDSAC of 1949, became operational in April 1951 and ran the world's first routine office computer job.

+Meanwhile, in 1950, independent of Western projects and working in post-WWII war-torn Kyiv, a team led by Sergey Lebedev at the Kyiv Institute of Electrotechnology developed the MESM (Small Electronic Calculating Machine).
+It became the first operational programmable electronic computer in continental Europe, featuring an advanced internal random-access memory architecture based entirely on electronic vacuum-tube flip-flops (triggers) for immediate data processing, supplemented by a magnetic drum for secondary storage.